simonmichael/hledger_site/src/ultorg.md

 4. The db file appears in the left panel, containing one table.
 Double-click on the table (Postings) to open it in the main pane.

-5. Group the Txnidx, Date 1, and Description columns: cmd/ctrl-click their headings, and from from the headings' drop-down/right-click menu, choose Custom Group (CMD-I).
+5. Group all the per-transaction columns: CMD/CTRL-click the headings of Txnidx, Date 1, Date 2, Status, Code, Description and Comment, right-click the headings and choose Custom Group (CMD-I).

-6. Sort by date: in Date 1 column heading, right-click > Sort Ascending.

-7. Hide uninteresting columns such as Txnidx, ID, Date2, Code, Posting Status: select by clicking headings, right-click -> Hide (CMD-SHIFT-K).
+6. Now hide uninteresting columns, eg perhaps Date2, Status, Code, ID, Posting Status: CMD/CTRL-click their headings, right-click -> Hide (CMD-SHIFT-K).
+   (Don't hide Txnidx, it seems to help date sorting.)

+7. And sort by date: right-click Date 1 heading, Sort Ascending.

 ## Things to try